unfinishedideas/robot_kittens/README.md

 ### ***Question 4: How confident are you that your game is (relatively) bug-free?***

-I am semi-confident that the game is mostly bug free based on my testing.
+I am semi-confident that the game is mostly (critical) bug free based on my testing.
 Though there are a few undesired behaviors such as turns decrementing when visiting the same object twice.
-I believe the game was also not created in a way that is not the most efficient but that's mainly due to my inexperience with the curses api and game programming in general.
+I also believe the game was also not created in a way that is not the most efficient but that's mainly due to my inexperience with the curses api and game programming in general.
+More testing is required to push the limits of the game though.

 <br>